-The purpose of the ACC is to assure that any installation, construction or alteration of any Structure on any Lot shall be submitted to the ACC for approval (i) as to whether the proposed installation, construction or alteration is in conformity and harmony of external design and general quality with the existing standards of the neighborhood and with the standards of the Development, and (ii) as to the location of structures with respect to topography, finished ground elevation and surrounding structures.
+Per section 5.02 in the Cullasaja HOA Covenants and Restrictions, the purpose of the ACC is to ensure that any installation, construction or alteration of any Structure on any Lot shall be submitted to the ACC for approval (i) as to whether the proposed installation, construction or alteration is in conformity and harmony of external design and general quality with the existing standards of the neighborhood and with the standards of the Development, and (ii) as to the location of structures with respect to topography, finished ground elevation and surrounding structures.

-This Design and Construction Standards document (hereinafter referred to as the "Standards") is promulgated pursuant to authority granted to the Architectural Control Committee (hereinafter referred to as the "ACC") of Cullasaja Club (hereinafter referred to as the "Development") under Section 5.01 of the Declaration of Covenants, Restrictions and Easements for Cullasaja Club, recorded in Book H-17, Page 266, Macon County, North Carolina Records and in Book 658, Page 714, Jackson County, North Carolina Records, as amended (hereinafter referred to as the "Declaration").
+This Design and Construction Standards document (hereinafter referred to as the

+"Standards") is promulgated pursuant to authority granted to the Architectural Control Committee (hereinafter referred to as the "ACC") of Cullasaja Club (hereinafter referred to as the "Development") under Section 5.01 of the Declaration of Covenants, Restrictions and Easements for Cullasaja Club, recorded in Book H-17, Page 266, Macon County, North Carolina Records and in Book 658, Page 714, Jackson County, North Carolina Records, as amended (hereinafter referred to as the "Declaration").
 The Standards may be amended by the ACC within its sole discretion.

-Any proposed work on the exterior of any structure, whether maintenance or modification, shall be submitted to the ACC at least fourteen (14) days prior to the proposed work.
+Any proposed work on the exterior of any structure, whether maintenance or modification, shall be submitted to the ACC at least thirty (30) days prior to the proposed work.
 The ACC will attempt to act upon the request within such period, but may require additional time for consideration and action upon the request.